danmrossi/MobiusControl/README.md

 Control *2x Ecotech Marine MOBIUS BLE Devices to enable "Feed Mode" - Code has been tested and works (at least for me :P) on Expressif ESP32-WROOM-32 and ESP32S3 modules to Control the Feed Mode for 2x Vortech MP60's inside of Home Assistant via MQTT.
 Will work on other ESP Based Modules however may require changes to the code.

 *Optimised the code in the ESP32_MobiusBLE Library to Connect to 2 devices reliably, I modified these two files in "ESP32_MobiusBLE\src\" - MobiusDevice.cpp and MobiusDevice.h - MobiusDevice.cpp - Line 462/463 and MobiusDevice.h - Line 58 - The "expectedCount" = area.
+I have included the Original, Unmodifed code (ESP32_MobiusBLE(Original-Unmodified).zip

 This code should work with other "Mobius" enabled devices but you will have to play with the code to suit.
 What i am providing is everything i used to get it to do WHAT I WANT and to give you a decent starting point which is more than i had lol :P